lioumens/UW-SGSA-Website/aboutus.md

 # Welcome!

 We are the Statistics Graduate Student Association at UW-Madison.
-We were founded in 2018 with the goal of coordinating the graduate student activities of the department.
+We founded in 2018 with the goal of coordinating the graduate student activities of the department.
 We currently coordinate the student seminar, the department happy hour at The Sett, and this website.
 We also hope to create a stronger community among the statistics department by focusing on development of our professional networks, training in modern statistical tools, and cultivation of research interests.